tarwn/lessthandot-hugo/blogs/content/posts/2010-03-18-it-beyond-the-right-now-problem.md

 For more information on long term architectural planning and some additional information on taking your team to the next level, I highly recommend the following two books:

-  * [IT Architecture Toolkit][2] &#8211; A pragmatic approach to analyzing, planning, and building the IT architecture
+  * [IT Architecture Toolkit][2] – A pragmatic approach to analyzing, planning, and building the IT architecture
-  * [World Class IT][3] &#8211; Focused on the executive and management levels, discusses principles and methods that can grow an IT organization to &#8216;World Class' status
+  * [World Class IT][3] – Focused on the executive and management levels, discusses principles and methods that can grow an IT organization to 'World Class' status

 _This is just a brief thought on another way of looking at IT maturity in business environments.
 Recently I've been tied up with [refreshing my site][4] and trying to [recapture my personal brand][5].
 While I haven't had as many opportunities to post as I would like, I have had the time to finish a couple new books and learn a few new things as I rolled out the site.
 More to come soon._